 - Fuel cells.
 Qualifying cells rely on a renewable resource, usually hydrogen, to generate at least 0.5 kilowatts of power for your home.

-Taxpayers can also claim a credit up to $300 for residential energy property costs, which included electric heat pumps; central air conditioning; water heaters, furnaces, or boilers fueled by natural gas, propane, or oil; and stoves that use biomass fuel.
+Taxpayers can also claim a credit up to $300 for energy saving costs to their homes, which include electric heat pumps; central air conditioning; water heaters, furnaces, or boilers fueled by natural gas, propane, or oil; and stoves that use biomass fuel.

 Keep an eye on your taxes

 Tax laws change all the time, both federal and state.
+For example, the Nonbusiness Energy Property Tax Credit and Residential Energy Efficient Tax Credit have been updated for tax years beginning January 1, 2023 through December 31, 2035.
 Working with a Tax Pro that is knowledgeable about the latest tax laws, including new or expiring credits and deductions, is a great way to make sure you’re getting everything that you deserve.

 Our Tax Pros will connect with you one-on-one, answer all your questions, and always go the extra mile to support you.